mhorpheus/test/DFIR-Triage-Scoping.md

 ## Introduction
 The purpose of this page is to document the XFIR Triage and Scoping Call procedure.
 The following documentation is a guideline for XFIR Triage and Scoping Call procedures and is a living document.
 If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](Home.md)).

 A dedicated Triage and Scoping Call must be conducted for each assistance request received by XFIR.
-The intention of such a call is:
+The intention of such a call is to:
-- obtain necessary understanding of the incident Client is facing,
+- gain an understanding of the incident the Client is facing,
-- evaluate scope of he incident,
+- evaluate the scope of the incident, e.g.:
+	- all Windows endpoints on a global network
+	- certain web servers in a specific data centre
-- determine type of assistance requested by a Client, eg.:
+- determine type of assistance requested by the Client, e.g.:
-	- full IR support or maybe just forensics analysis, etc.
+	- full IR support or limited forensic analysis
-	- on-site or remote assistance or mixed approach, etc.
+	- on site, remote assistance, or a mixed approach
 - determine necessary effort from XFIR.

-A Triage and Scoping Call most often (but is not limited to) originates from:
+A Triage and Scoping Call usually originates from:
-- a call to XFIR Hotline,
+- a call to the XFIR Hotline,
-- a direct contact from a Client to XFIR Consultant he/she has relationship with,
+- direct contact from a Client to an XFIR Consultant they have a relationship with,
-- a direct contact from IBM employees aware that Client is facing a security incident.
+- direct contact from IBM employees aware that the Client is facing a security incident.

 ## Organizing a Triage and Scoping Call
-XFIR is contractually obliged to organize a Triage and Scoping Call and meet defined SLA.
-The value of SLA depends on the type of the subscription Client has.
-Default values for different subscriptions are presented below:
+XFIR is contractually obligated to organize a Triage and Scoping Call within a certain time period in order to meet a Service Level Agreement (SLA).
+The length of time varies based on the contact with each Client.
+Usually this is dictated by the type of retainer the Client has, but custom SLAs may have been agreed on a case by case basis.
+The default lengths of time for the different retainer products are:
 - Legacy Emergency Response Service (ERS) subscriptions – 1 hour
 - Vision Retainer Tier 2 and Tier 3 – 1 hour
-- Vision Retainer Tier 1 – 4 hours.
+- Vision Retainer Tier 1 – 4 hours

-However, there may be some exceptions, so it is always recommended to check data from Client entry in Resilient if organizing a Triage and Scoping Call takes more time than one hour.
-When scheduling a Triage and Scoping Call, it is recommended to provide at least 30 minutes between the Hotline call and the Triage and Scoping Call to give time for preparation to all participants.
+Resilient should be consulted to ensure that the proposed time for a Triage and Scoping Call is not outside of that client's SLA.
+Equally, it is recommended to provide at least 30 minutes between the Hotline call and the Triage and Scoping Call to give time for preparation to all participants.

 A Triage and Scoping Call should be explicitly set up by XFIR Consultants, to ensure that XFIR owns and holds full control of the Triage.
 This related to both participants and discussion flow.
-For this reason:
+For this reason, wherever possible:
-- do not join already ongoing calls and always set up dedicated Triage and Scoping Call,
+- avoid joining already ongoing Client conference bridges
-- if possible avoid using Client's or 3rd party teleconferencing bridges, due inability to control who participates,
+- avoid using the Client's (or a third party's) teleconferencing bridges due to the inability to control who participates
-- do not use personal Webex links, but create a one-time Webex meeting,
+- do not use personal Webex links, and instead create an instantiated one-off Webex meeting

-Joining ongoing calls pose a significant risk, that XFIR would not be driving the call, but will just be one of many parties involved.
+Joining ongoing calls poses a significant risk that XFIR would not be driving the call, and will just be one of many parties involved.
 For this important topics related to security incident may be lost in discussions among big group of participants.
+Instead offer to set up dedicated a Triage and Scoping Call between XFIR, the Client, and any other key stakeholders that they wish to invite.

-The person responsible to organize a Triage and Scoping Call (if it originated from a Hotline Call, then it is on-call person who picked up a call)  is responsible to:
+The person organizing a Triage and Scoping Call is responsible for:
-1. ensure that XFIR is represented by required people (see Section [XFIR Representatives](#XFIR-Representatives)),
+1. ensuring that XFIR is represented by required people (see Section [XFIR Representatives](#XFIR-Representatives)),
-2. set up a call, by sending meeting invite to designated participants,
+2. setting up a call by sending Webex invites to designated participants,
-3. initiate a Call:
+3. initiating the Call:
-	- open teleconference bridge and join the call,
+	- open the Webex meeting,
-	- provide a quick summary of a current XFIR understanding of a case,
+	- provide a quick summary of a current XFIR understanding of the case,
-	- introduce XFIR members present on the call, clearly marking who is the Triage and Scoping Call Lead.
+	- introduce XFIR members present on the call, clearly mentioning who is the Triage and Scoping Call Lead.

-The intention of this approach, is to ensure continuity of the contact with a Client, however on-call person is not responsible for running a Triage and Scoping Call.
-This means, that after completing actions listed above, on-call person is not required to participate further in the call and can drop off, unless has been assigned any of the roles described in the Section [XFIR Representatives](#XFIR-Representatives).
+The intention of this approach is to ensure continuity of the contact with a Client.
+If the contact originated from a Hotline Call, then it is on-call person's responsibility to organize the Triage and Scoping Call although they may not be responsible for running the Triage and Scoping Call.

+After completing actions listed above, the on-call person is not required to participate further in the call and can drop off, unless has been assigned any of the roles described in the Section [XFIR Representatives](#XFIR-Representatives).
+This leaves the on-call person free to handle new Hotline calls.

-Use `ir-triage-scoping` Slack channel to coordinate Triage and Scoping Call organization and discuss any topics related to that case.
-Please keep in mind, that `ir-hotline` Slack channel, should not be used to discuss case related topics.
+Use the `ir-triage-scoping` Slack channel to coordinate Triage and Scoping Calls and discuss any topics related to that case.
+Please keep in mind that the `ir-hotline` Slack channel should not be used to discuss case related topics, and is intentionally 'low traffic' to allow XFIR team members to quickly see how many calls have come in since the last time they checked.
 More details on differences between those channels and how they should be used can be found [here](DFIR-Hotline.md#Shift-Turnover).

 ### XFIR Representatives
 Roles of XFIR participants during Triage and Scoping Call are defined as following:
 - **Senior Consultant** (required) - responsible for maintaining necessary quality of whole Triage and Scoping process.
 Can be Functional Lead, Manager, Geography Lead or other person considered by Leadership as Senior Consultant with sufficient experience.
-- **Triage Call Lead** (required) - responsible tun run a call and Triage an Incident.
+- **Triage Call Lead** (required) - responsible for running the call, and will likely ask the majority of the questions.
-- **Special Matter Expert (SME)** (optional) - Consultant required to provide assistance on specific topic based on his knowledge and experience.
+- **Special Matter Expert (SME)** (optional) - Consultant required to provide assistance on specific topic based on their knowledge and experience.
-- **Assigned Consultants** (optional) - ones who will be working on this engagement.
+- **Assigned Consultants** (optional) - Consultants who may be working on this engagement, for example due to geographical location, languasge skills or availability.
-- **Junior** or **Newcommer** (optional) - To build expertise of Junior Consultants or to share our approach for running Triage Calls with new team members.
+- **Junior** or **Newcomer** (optional) - Consultants observing the Triage and Scoping Call process for their own experience so that they can build expertise or learn the XFIR approach to Triage and Scoping Calls.

-It is not required to represent all above roles, as it should be decided on the case by case basis. *Senior Consultant* may lead the call holding *Triage Call Lead* role.
-Alternatively, *Senior Consultant* may be present on the call just to support or shadow other Consultant who would perform a role of a *Triage Call Lead*.
-Additionally, *Triage Call Lead* should not be mistaken with a Incident Response Lead for this particular case, as it is possible that such person was not yet designated before Triage and Scoping Call.
+It is not required to cover all roles, and which are appropriate should be decided on a case-by-case basis.
+For example:
+- the *Senior Consultant* and *Triage Call Lead* may be the same person.
+- the *Senior Consultant* may be present on the call solely to support or shadow other Consultant who would perform a role of a *Triage Call Lead*.

+*Triage Call Lead* should not be mistaken with a Incident Response Lead for this particular case, as it is possible that who would lead this investigation from XFIR was not decided prior to the Triage and Scoping Call.

 Only necessary people should be invited to a Triage and Scoping Call, to avoid over-representation of XFIR team, which could overwhelm Client.

-Identification of individuals to represent necessary roles during Triage and Scoping Call can be performed according to one of the following  scenarios:
+Individuals to represent necessary roles during Triage and Scoping Calls can be identified in a number of ways:
-1. The person who received a trigger for a Triage and Scoping Call is capable of running a call on his/her own being a *Senior Consultant* as well as having necessary availability.
-A trigger can be a Hotline call or any other contact requesting XFIR assistance.
+1. The person who was contacted for a Triage and Scoping Call is capable of running a call on their own being a *Senior Consultant* as well as having the necessary availability.
-2. `ir-triage-scoping` Slack channel can be used to query for volunteers willing to support Triage and Scoping Call as well as SME's if necessary
+2. `ir-triage-scoping` Slack channel can be used to request volunteers and/or SMEs if necessary.
+Consider using the `@here` Slack command tyo notify online members of the channel.
-3. In absence of volunteers, anyone from Leads Team (Team Leads, Functional Leads or Geography Leads) should be contacted to help designate people supporting Triage and Scoping Call.
+3. If not volunteers are forthcoming, the Leads Team (Team Leads, Functional Leads or Geography Leads) should be contacted to help designate people or attend themselves.

 ## Responsibilities of a Triage Call Lead
 Triage Call Lead (as defined [here](#Roles-of-Participants)) responsibilities are defined as following:
 - leading Triage and Scoping Call,
-- taking notes or designating note taking person,
+- taking notes or designating notetaking to another attendee,
 - producing [Triage and Scoping Call Summary Note and Mail](#Triage-and-Scoping-Call-Summary-Note-and-Mail),
 	- sending "Triage and Scoping Call Summary Mail" to Client representatives present on a Triage and Scoping Call as well as all Incident Declarers listed in Resilient (who can be found following [this tutorial](DFIR-Resilient.md#Finding-Details-of-Incident-Declarers)),
 - ensuring that incident details and Triage and Scoping Call outcome is recorded in Resilient:
-	- if there is no ticket, create a new one following guidelines from [Logging Requirements for New IR Engagements](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) section from Resilient page,
+	- by now there should already be a Resilient entry, but if not create one following guidelines from [Logging Requirements for New IR Engagements](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) section from Resilient page,
-	- update existing Resilient ticket with additional details obtained during Triage and Scoping Call, especially "Triage Worksheet" tab,
+	- update existing Resilient entry with additional details obtained during Triage and Scoping Call, especially "Triage Worksheet" tab,
 	- paste "Triage and Scoping Call Summary Note" which was sent to a Client to a Notes section in Resilient.
+	- when approval is received, upload a .eml format copy of this email to Resilient via the 'Attachments' tab.

-It is important to note, that every triage call MUST be fully documented in the Resilient, regardless final decision whether XFIR was engaged or not.
+It is important to fully document **every** Triage and Scoping Call in the Resilient, regardless of the final decision made by the client on whether or not to engage XFIR.

 ## Phases of a Triage and Scoping Call
-To address Triage and Scoping goals listed in the [Introduction](#Introduction), a call has been dived into several phases listed below.
+To address Triage and Scoping goals listed in the [Introduction](#Introduction), a call has been divided into several phases listed below.
 Below points should be treated as a **script** for running a Call:
 1. Introduction:
-	1. introduce XFIR participants,
+	1. Introduce XFIR participants,
-	2. Ask Client to introduce his team together with their roles,
+	2. Ask the Client to introduce their team together with their roles,
-	3. If XFIR was engaged over the Hotline, on-call person provides a quick summary of a current XFIR understanding of a case.
+	3. If XFIR was engaged over the Hotline, the on-call person provides a quick summary of the current XFIR understanding of the incident.
 	4. If applicable, perform hand over from on-call person to a designated Triage Call Lead.
-	5. Determine/clarify whether it is an existing Vision Retainer subscription Client or Ad-hoc.
+	5. If not done so already, clarify whether the Client is an existing retainer customer or if this will be an 'ad-hoc' engagement.
 2. Discovery:
-	1. Client provides incident description.
-Ensure that during discussion you identify most important topics, such as:
+	1. Ask the Client to provide further information.
+Ensure that during discussion you cover important topics, such as:
 		- how it was detected,
 		- number, type, role of systems impacted:
 			- physical or VMs,